makcpop/alm_test/README.md

 II.
 Allow the caller to specify timeout for locking an entity.

-III.
-(In progress) Implement protection from deadlocks (but not taking into account possible locks outside EntityLocker).
+III. (done) Implement protection from deadlocks (but not taking into account possible locks outside EntityLocker).

 IV. (done) Implement global lock.
 Protected code that executes under a global lock must not execute concurrently with any other protected code.